MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 As the practice starts to realize a return you will have created additional capacity.
 Let your team re-invest the additional capacity to apply to the next identified bottleneck.

 Rinse and repeat several times.
 At some point you will create more time than you need for slack.
-When this happens your team becomes progressively faster and the intersting thing with getting progressively faster is that it becomes a drug.
+When this happens your team becomes progressively faster and the interesting thing with getting progressively faster is that it becomes a drug.
 The faster you go, the faster you want to go.

 ----------------------------------------------------------------------------------------------------